Incident ID: SAA10009

 That bracketing of the bus wreckage in between stalls is also apparent in a video tweeted by the Houthi Ansar Allah Media Center Twitter account showing the bus wreckage.
 Between 0:00 and 0:04, the camera pans across the sweep of the bus wreckage showing a similar pattern of the wreckage’s position relative to the stall doors.

-Cabinet-like object highlighted in purple and a cooler-like device highlighted in red from the Asnar Allah Media Center video.
+Cabinet-like object highlighted in purple and a cooler-like device highlighted in red from the Ansar Allah Media Center video.

-Cabinet-like object highlighted in purple in the 55 minute Al Misirah video.
+Cabinet-like object highlighted in purple in the 55 minute Al Masirah video.

 The approximate coordinates of the bus wreckage based on its appearance in the three videos is 17.064206° 43.601578°.
 Independent investigations have also pinpointed Dahyan, in general, and the same approximate vicinity of these coordinates.
 In its January 25, 2019 report, the UN Panel of Experts concluded that the bus was struck “in the vicinity of the Dayhan market, in Sa’dah” and specifically at the coordinates of 17.0642222°, 043.6016111°.
 Human Rights Watch also concluded that the incident took place in Dahyan.